Stratigos/dailydoseofdio/README.md

 ...Under Construction...

+i) Add necessary environment params to webserver config (TBD)

-i) Use "composer update" to load vendor/ dir and external dependencies.
+1) Use "composer update" to load vendor/ dir and external dependencies.

-ii) Use "php init" to initialize application.
+2) Use "php init" to initialize application.

-iii) Use "php yii migrate/up" to initialize database.
+3) Use "php yii migrate/up" to initialize database.